 - Crowding caused by having too many teeth to fit properly in the mouth

 How to Care for Your Mouth After a Tooth Extraction

 After our dentists and team perform a tooth extraction, we will give you detailed instructions on how to care for your mouth afterwards.
 Some of these instructions may include the following:

 - Bite down on a piece of gauze to help stop bleeding.

 - Take some time to rest and avoid vigorous activity because bleeding can resume if you increase your blood pressure.

-- If you experience swelling, then apply a cold compress to your cheek over the extraction site.
+- If you experience swelling, apply a cold compress to your cheek over the extraction site.

 - Be sure to continue to brush and floss your teeth, but avoid cleaning the area around the extraction site until it has healed.

-Please call Lexington Heights Dental today if you would like to learn more about tooth extraction in Cedar Hills, Utah; we are pleased to also care for our friends from the nearby areas, including American Fork, Lehi, and Highland, Utah.
-We are always willing to help you and to answer your questions.
+Please call Lexington Heights Dental today if you would like to learn more about tooth extraction in Cedar Hills, Utah.
+We are pleased to also care for our friends from the nearby areas, including American Fork, Lehi and Highland, Utah.
+We are always willing to help you and answer your questions.